snowdriftcoop/snowdrift/BUILD.md

 ## Troubleshooting

-Add the absolute path to the `dev-tools` sub-directory to your `PATH` environment variable, such as by editing your `~/.bash_profile`, and then restart your shell.
+Add the absolute path to the `admin-tools` sub-directory to your `PATH` environment variable, such as by editing your `~/.bash_profile`, and then restart your shell.